wtrettien/manicule/README.md

 # Deploying the application to production

 It's easiest to edit the application while running it locally.
 After you're done building the book (more on that below), you'll want to upload your site to your host server.
-To deploy the application manually, first _build_ it using this command:
+To deploy the application manually, first stop your development server with Control-C, then _build_ it using this command:

 ```
 npm run build
 ```

 This will create a folder called `build`.
-Everything inside that folder should be copied to your production host in a folder named `manicule`.
+Everything inside that folder should be copied to your production host in a folder of your choosing.

 ## Deploying with Github Pages (experimental)